Wohl Wall Unit

 Japandi Sapele Bookcase

-This Wall Unit is made of Ribbon Stripe Sapele.
-The client wanted a clean designed piece with simple straight lines and the use of only one type of wood.
-I was introduced to a new style call “Japandi” (described below).
-Installed are two power units with electric plugs, USB ports and a dimmer switch to control the sconces.
+This Wall Unit is handcrafted from elegant Ribbon Stripe Sapele, chosen for its rich character and natural beauty.
+The client envisioned a clean, minimalist design with straight lines and the use of a single wood species—an approach that introduced me to the Japandi style (explained further below).
+The finished piece balances timeless craftsmanship with modern convenience, featuring two built-in power units with USB ports and a dimmer switch to control the sconces.

 This wall unit, like all of Joel’s pieces, is custom-made, giving you the freedom to personalize every detail, including size, layout, and wood selection.